henry7720/PHP-Login-AND-Register/README.md

 ## Password Protection

-This Login and Register was made for password protecting pages.
+This Login and Register is made for password protecting pages.

 Reference [`addthistoeachpage.txt`](addthistoeachpage.txt) for more details.